Pages

 An Opportunity for our Members

+Do you need help with your writing?
+Often attending class or sending work off to various markets or competitions can be a daunting thing.
 OUR MEMBER KATHRYN LEE is prepared to help.
 Kathryn would like your response, so no matter what the circumstance please send her a quick email or your thoughts on the idea of this supportive group.
+OOTA writers sought for a regular Saturday writing group: Seeking OOTA members interested in forming a writing group to do a writing exercise together and provide one another with feedback on writing under development....

 Friday, August 26, 2011